gargvishesh/druid/docs/multi-stage-query/msq-release.md

   you run into this issue, try using a smaller number of worker tasks or you can increase the heap size of your Indexers or of your Middle Manager-launched indexing tasks.
 (17932)

+- Ingesting a very long row may consume excessive memory and result in an OutOfMemoryError.
+If a row is read which requires more memory than is available, the service might throw OutOfMemoryError.
+If you run into this issue, allocate enough memory to be able to store the largest row to the indexer.
+(16919)

 ### SELECT queries

 - SELECT query results do not include real-time data until it has been published.
 (18092)